howsoai/amalgam/AMALGAM-BEGINNER-GUIDE.md

 Notes:

 `(lambda` means we're going to define a function (or any code) but we are not going to evaluate it.
 In this example, it stores the function/code itself into the variable.
 We pass in parameters to a function as an `(assoc` with the variables as the keys of that assoc.
 `(call` evaluates/executes/runs the code inside the lambda.

+When declaring functions via labels (labels are explained in more detail below), wrap them in a `(null` opcode to have the code declared but not evaluated:

 Functions with default parameters: